lzhang714/ELK_10.8.16_mod/src_mod/readme.txt

 2. gendmatmt (gendmatmt.f90) is not touched.

+3. genvmatmt (genvmatmt.f90) will generate the potential matrix: if (dftu /= 0) call vmatmtdu
-3. genvmatmt (genvmatmt.f90) is modified by adding a few lines in the end, to make a copy of the potential matrix of the desired atom in "vmatmt_const".
+This is modified by adding a few lines in the end, to make a copy of the potential matrix of the desired atom in "vmatmt_const".

 4.